j6rojas/AltairBot/README.md

 ## Credits

-- **Bot Creator:**
-  Developed by Jonathan Rojas, leveraging his expertise in Python to create an engaging experience for Science Bowl enthusiasts.

 - **Question Source:**
   This bot utilizes the [SciBowlDB API](https://scibowldb.com/about) to source high-quality, diverse Science Bowl questions.
 Please visit their website for more details.